Solving Sales

 This is where a sales gap plan becomes your most valuable asset.

-A sales gap plan isn't just a panic button you hit when you’re behind.
-It is a structured, data-driven framework used to identify the variance between your current sales performance and your desired future state (the quota).
+A sales gap plan is a structured, data-driven system that measures variance to quota.
 More importantly, it maps out the specific actions required to bridge that distance before the fiscal clock runs out.

 Whether you are looking to enhance sales performance for a single struggling rep or improve sales effectiveness across the entire revenue org, the methodology remains the same: diagnose the leak, build the bridge, and cross it.

-Understanding the sales gap to improve sales performance
+How to make a sales gap plan to improve sales performance?

 The first step in any sales improvement plan is to stop looking at the revenue number as a monolith.
 A $200k deficit tells you what happened, but it doesn't tell you how to fix it.